jon-jacky/home/commonplace.md

-  erupting decision in favor of ignorance, of deliberate exclusion, a shutting of one's windows, an internal No to this or that, a refusal to let things approach, a kind of state of defence against much that is knowable, a satisfacgtion with the dark, with the limiting horizon, a Yea and Amen to ignorance'. ...
+  erupting decision in favor of ignorance, of deliberate exclusion, a shutting of one's windows, an internal No to this or that, a refusal to let things approach, a kind of state of defence against much that is knowable, a satisfaction with the dark, with the limiting horizon, a Yea and Amen to ignorance'. ...

   'The world is a recaclitrant place', Lilla writes, and 'there are things